r-uben/interpolation-sw-2010/README.md

 3. Ensuring that the sum of three monthly values equals the quarterly value
 4. Applying a state-space model and Kalman filter for optimal interpolation

+### BEA Data Fetcher

+The BEA data fetcher provides two methods for retrieving data:

+1. **Web Scraping**: Uses Selenium to navigate to the BEA website, wait for the table to load, and extract the data.
+2. **Direct API Access**: Uses the BEA API to directly request the data using the table ID.

+For more details, see [README_BEA_DATA_FETCHER.md](README_BEA_DATA_FETCHER.md).

 ### Key Components

 - `sw2010_gdp_interpolator.py`: Main script for interpolation
 - `sw2010_interpolator.py`: Implementation of the Stock-Watson interpolation method
 - `visualization.py`: Tools for generating comparison plots
 - `spline_detrending.py`: Implementation of cubic spline detrending
+- `data_fetcher.py`: Tools for fetching data from various sources
+- `bea/`: Module for interacting with BEA data

 ## References